asmitbm/weaviate-docusaurus/docs/getting-started/schema.md

 import (
 	"context"
 	"fmt"
 	"github.com/semi-technologies/weaviate-go-client/v4/weaviate"
   "github.com/semi-technologies/weaviate/entities/models"

 )

 func main() {
-    // update the endpoint here!
     cfg := weaviate.Config{
         Host:   "some-endpoint.semi.network/",
         Scheme: "https",
     }

     client := weaviate.New(cfg)

-    // we will create the class "Author" and the properties
+    // we will create the class "Publication" and the properties
     // from the basics section of this guide classObj := &models.Class{
-        Class:       "Author", // <= note the capital "A".
+        Class:       "Publication", // <= note the capital "A".
-        Description: "A description of this class, in this case, it is about authors",
+        Description: "A description of this class, in this case, it is about publications",
         Properties: []*models.Property{
             {
                 DataType:    []string{"string"},
-                Description: "The name of the Author",
+                Description: "The name of the Publication",
                 Name:        "name",
-            },
-            {
-                DataType:    []string{"int"},
-                Description: "The age of the Author",
-                Name:        "age",
-            },
-            {
-                DataType:    []string{"date"},
-                Description: "The date of birth of the Author",
-                Name:        "born",
-            },
-            {
-                DataType:    []string{"boolean"},
-                Description: "A boolean value if the Author won a nobel prize",
-                Name:        "wonNobelPrize",
-            },
-            {
-                DataType:    []string{"text"},
-                Description: "A description of the author",
-                Name:        "description",
             },
         },
     }